 I had this vision in my head that I would go into labor on the morning of my due date, labor for a few hours, calmly travel to the hospital, and give birth in a joyful state a few hours later.
 What actually happened was much different!

 For the four doctors appointments before my due date, my doctor told me that I was “two centimeters dilated” and at the last appointment, “four centimeters dilated, I will probably see you this weekend!”
 As a precautionary measure, he decided to schedule me for an induction two days after my due date.
 Well, true to what would be his personality, our little bambino did not make his debut on his due date as I had planned.
+(Of course, most babies don’t arrive on their predicted date, but you can use a due date calculator like this one to figure out an approximate).
 The whole day I walked around, tensing at each movement little bambino made, wondering if it was a contraction.
 By about eight o’clock that evening, I had resigned myself that bambino was probably not arriving that day, though I still held out hopes for a two-hour labor!

 All the suspense of waiting for the labor that I was sure would start that day did not make me the happiest nine-month pregnant woman with swollen fingers and fat feet, and needless to say, I was probably not the easiest cocktail of pregnancy hormones to be around either.
 This led to my husband and I having our first real fight that night, despite his best attempts to put up with my absolutely absurd hormonal fluctuations.
 At one point, I decided that I needed to go for a drive, and sat in the car sulking until I saw the lights go out and knew he was in bed.